 • Managing Director: The other directors appoint the managing director of the company who looks after the daily chores of the company.
 The managing director is also known as the Chief Executive Officer.
 As directors do not receive any salary from the organization, they appoint an MD who can look after the workings of the company in the absence of other directors.

-• De Facto Director: They are not officially appointed as the director but act as directors in place of other directors.
+• De Facto Director: They are not officially appointed as directors but act as directors in place of other directors.
 De facto directors possess the same responsibilities and liabilities as official directors do.

 • Shadow Director: These directors do not have any official title but still influence the decisions of the board of directors.

-It is necessary to acknowledge the basic requirements by which one needs to abide in order to become the director of a company.
+It is necessary to acknowledge the basic requirements by which one needs to abide to become the director of a company.

 Requirements to Become a Director